Want to follow along with this writing? Sign up Today, it's free and easy

 Hey to anyone out there I am up for a swap.
 If you read Safehaven #1 Welcome to Safehaven and I will read any book of your choosing

 Ok thank you.
 I will go thought it again and change the errors.

-about 2 years ago Stephanie S said:
+over 2 years ago Stephanie S said:

 Hello!
 So sorry for the wait.
 I hope my review is helpful and constructive. (: I'm reviewing this as I go along, hope that's alright.

 The first line is very gripping.
 I like the description, but I was confused if the character was supposed to have a scarred face or a scared one.
 Perhaps you could make this clearer?

 "I am Porphryion[,]" the stranger said as he painfully walked toward the boy.

 First off, interesting name.
 Can't say I've ever heard that one before.
 Second, why is Porphyrion walking in a "pained" manner?
 Is he seriously hurt?
 If so, maybe you could describe his injury a bit more.